swiftlang/swift-package-registry-compatibility-test-suite/Sources/PackageRegistryCompatibilityTestSuite/README.md

 4. Response body must be a JSON map with keys `id` and `version`.
 5. The response JSON map must have matching `resources`.
 6. If `metadata` is specified, the response JSON map's `metadata` must have matching key-value pairs.
-7. Repeat steps 2-6 with uppercased `scope` and `name` in the request URL to test for case-insensitivity.
+7. Repeat steps 1-6 with flipcased `scope` and `name` in the request URL to test for case-insensitivity.

 B. For each packageRelease in `unknownPackageReleases`:
 1. Send `GET /{scope}/{name}/{version}` request and wait for server response.